microsoft/live-share/docs/use/install-live-share-visual-studio-code.md

 Creative Commons Attribution 4.0 License (International): https://creativecommons.org/licenses/by/4.0/legalcode -->

-# How-to: Install and sign in to Live Share in Visual Studio Code
+# Install and sign in to Live Share in Visual Studio Code

 Ready to start collaborating with Live Share in Visual Studio Code?
 In this article, we'll walk you through setting up a collaboration session in Visual Studio Code by using the Live Share Extension.